 - .2 The installation of the replacement pipe shall not damage other underground utilities in the vicinity.
-The Contractor shall be responsible or making good any damage incurred. - .3 Replacement pipe with gashes, nicks, abrasions, or any such physical damage which are larger/deeper than 10% of the wall thickness shall not be used and shall be removed from the construction site. - .4 The installed replacement pipe shall be continuous over the entire length, from manhole to manhole.
+The Contractor shall be responsible to address any damage incurred. - .3 Replacement pipe with gashes, nicks, abrasions, or any such physical damage which are larger/deeper than 10% of the wall thickness shall not be used and shall be removed from the construction site. - .4 The installed replacement pipe shall be continuous over the entire length, from maintenance hole to maintenance hole.